Nutley, New Jersey: Parks and recreation

 Nutley's parks include Booth Park, DeMuro Park, Father Glotzbach Park, Msgr Owens Park, Flora Louden Park, Kingsland Park, Memorial Park I, II, III, Nichols Park, and Rheinheimer Park.
 They offer fields for baseball, football, basketball, lacrosse, roller hockey, and soccer among other sports.
 The township hosts a weekly Market Walk and Talk beginning and ending at the township farmer's market where participants take a one-hour loop through the local scenic parks.

 Government

 Local representation

 Nutley has operated a commission form of government under the Walsh Act since 1912.
 The township is one of 30 municipalities (of the 564) statewide that use the commission form of government.
 The governing body is comprised of five commissioners, who are elected on a non-partisan basis to serve four-year concurrent terms as part of the May municipal election.
 The commissioners also serve as department heads in addition to their legislative functions.
 The Commissioners elect one Commissioner as Mayor.
 Historically the Commissioner that receives the most votes is appointed Mayor.
-The mayor is only responsible for his or her departments and serves as the chair of the commission.
+The mayor is only responsible for their departments and serves as the chair of the commission.
 The Nutley Police Department provides law enforcement services.